HunterWang123456/Braking-Light-Detection/README.md

 ``` shell
 create_dirs()
 ```
-Here, you will see a dictionary like the picture below inside yolov7 folder (without the arrows)
+Here, you will see a dictionary like the picture below inside yolov7 folder (without the arrows), and it can temporarily store the source images, the merged images and the label files and then to store the final split dataset ready for training.
 ![下載](https://github.com/HunterWang123456/yolov7_for_braking/assets/74261517/f7a63a26-33b2-4d9b-8b64-44980ad98920)

 now, unzip and open with downloaded "rear_signal_dataset" and select several pictures from folders with "BOO" at the end of the folder name(which means braking light only without left/right signal light) and manually upload them into the braking folder (blue arrow) inside data_source folder.
 On the other hand, select pictures from folders with "OOO" (which means no any signal light) and upload to the normal folder(red arrow).
 Here, I recommend you select pictures from more "BOO" and "OOO" folder so that you can have more types of cars/size/resolution and reached a greater generalizability.
 Also, in my experience, the total picuture selected and uploaded should > 400 in each (braking/normal) folder to have a better training result.